One-pot spicy sausage pasta – really simple to make and half the washing up of regular pasta.

 Aside from the obvious reduction in washing up (always welcome in my opinion), a huge advantage of cooking this way is that the pasta absorbs the flavour from the sauce.
 If you ever suffer from bland pasta then this is the solution.

 I’ve included a chopped chilli in the recipe for anyone that likes it really spicy.
 Personally I like the level of spice that comes from just the sausages – a little heat, without hurting your mouth.
-However, Jon prefers his food a little more spicy so I do add chopped chilli if I’m making it just for him.
-If I’m cooking it for us both then I’ll simply stir in some cayenne pepper to his just before serving to add some extra heat.
+However, some prefer their food a little more spicy so I do add chopped chilli if I’m making it for spice lovers.
+If I’m cooking it for a mixed crowd then I’ll simply stir in some cayenne pepper just before serving to add some extra heat.

 Usually when I share a pasta recipe it doesn’t matter whether you choose fresh or dried pasta.
 However, for this dish I’d recommend using dried.
 The reason for this is that the pasta cooks in the sauce.
 The sauce needs to cook for about 20 minutes to reduce to the right consistency (otherwise you’ll have spicy sausage pasta soup) which is just the right amount of time for the dried pasta to cook.